deep-sharma0/catalogx/readme.txt

 🏷️ Set up different prices for each user or product to tailor your offerings [PRO].

 ##✌️Dynamic Rule-Based Pricing [PRO]
 The Dynamic Rule-Based Pricing module is a powerful tool 💪 for businesses looking to maximize sales through targeted pricing strategies.
 By creating custom discount rules based on user roles, product categories, and more, you can attract specific customer groups, encourage larger purchases, and optimize your pricing for different scenarios.
-This module is essential for businesses aiming to increase conversions, customer loyalty, and overall revenue through smart pricing techniques 💰.
+This module is essential for businesses aiming to increase conversions, customer loyalty, and overall revenue through smart pricing techniques💰.

 #Key Features:
 ⚙️ Implement flexible pricing strategies to adapt to different customer needs and market conditions[PRO].